leonardo-cabral67/save-the-word/README.md

 ### About
   In this application you were born with the ability to become anyone you want.
 Now The world is in danger and you need to become a Marvel character and save the world!

 ---

+### Design of this application
+The Desgin of this application was made  by me on Figma. click [here](https://www.figma.com/file/aKzVehlGetXY0y5npNAdAu/Marvel-front-end?type=design&node-id=89%3A2&mode=design&t=PYZQCN4ox9WR0lo0-1) to access.

+---